postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/mocking-data/matching-algorithm.md

 If the mock server isn't returning the example you expect for a request, try the following:

 * **Add different path variables to your examples.** Two examples with the same path variables will be assigned the same threshold value.
 In this case, Postman will return one of the examples.
-To ensure more than one example isn't assigned the same threshold value, use different path variables for each of your examples.
+To make sure more than one example isn't assigned the same threshold value, use different path variables for each of your examples.
-* **Use optional headers to return a specific example.** You can ensure the mock server returns a specific example by using the the `x-mock-response-name` or `x-mock-response-id` header in your request.
+* **Use optional headers to return a specific example.** You can make sure the mock server returns a specific example by using the `x-mock-response-name` or `x-mock-response-id` header in your request.
 Postman will return the example with the matching name or UID.
 * **Filter out examples by response code.** You can use the `x-mock-response-code` header in your request to specify the response code you want.
 Any examples that don't have the matching response code are removed from the matching process.